Welcome to the NCTE email newsletter.

 Why not forward it to a friend.
 Simply click on the image or

-Remember you can also subscribe to the NCTE RSS Feed, visit the NCTE Newsletter Online or follow us on Twitter.
+Remember you can also subscribe to the NCTE RSS Feed, visit the NCTE News Online or follow us on Twitter.

-The National Centre for Technology in Education (NCTE) is an Irish Government agency established to provide advice, support and information on the use of information and communications technology (ICT) in education.
+The National Centre for Technology in Education (NCTE) provides advice, support and information on the use of information and communications technology (ICT) in education.